Rupato/Rupato/README.md

 ---

 ## 🧠 Some facts about me
-- Strong JavaScript and frontend architecture background
+- Strong JavaScript and React background with a focus on frontend architecture.
-- Experience with enterprise codebases (.NET)
+- Experience building and maintaining enterprise-grade .NET and React applications.
-- Actively expanding backend, database, and cloud capabilities
+- Actively expanding backend, database, and cloud expertise using Node.js, Docker, and AWS.

 ---